suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 * The `metadata` input in to SFrame operations is defined to be the FullTrackName value for the object.

+* The labels used in key derivation reflect MOQ usage, not generic SFrame.

 The security considerations discussed in the SFrame specification thus also apply here.